emdataeng/hga_feature_reduction/README.md

+The goal of this project is to apply Hybrid GA for feature reduction.
-HGA code contain synthetic data generate with Hybrid GA and random forest as a fitness function
+Fitness function uses random forest as a (binary) classifier.

 syn_data_on_SCOM.ipynb:
 	To generate Synthetic data based on SECOM dataset